2025 DFC SOCIETY REUNION - "Celebrating our 30-year legacy. Charting our future." Charleston, SC [SEPTEMBER 16 - 18, 2025]

 Michael O'Neil, President Emeritus

-O’Neil was born in Worcester, Massachusetts.
-At the young age of seventeen, he joined and served four years in the United States Navy from 1962-1966.
-He entered the United States Army in 1967, attended basic training and AIT; graduated from Infantry Officer Candidate School in 1968 as a commissioned Second Lieutenant, earned his Army helicopter flight wings in 1969, and transitioned to AH-1G Cobra helicopter.
-He deployed in February 1970, to D/227 AHB – Lai Khe, 3 Corps Republic of Vietnam.
-O’Neil finished his Vietnam tour with F Troop 1/9 Cav.
+After basic training and AIT, Michael graduated from Infantry Officer Candidate School in 1968 as a commissioned Second Lieutenant.
+He then earned his Army helicopter flight wings in 1969 and transitioned to AH-1G Cobra helicopter.
+He deployed in February 1970, to D/227 AHB – Lai Khe, 3 Corps Republic of Vietnam and finished his Vietnam tour with F Troop 1/9 Cav.
 He received the Distinguished Flying Cross for actions on 1 May 1970, in the Republic of Cambodia.
+Michael accumulated 1,250 combat flying hours in the AH-1G Cobra helicopter.

-By the time O’Neil left Vietnam, he had accumulated 1,250 combat flying hours in the AH-1G Cobra.
-After Vietnam, he was stationed in Italy as XO of the 6th Aviation Detachment in Vicenza, Italy.
-He resigned his commission, after 10 years of service, to become test pilot for the Shah of Iran with Agusta Bell in Tehran, Iran.
+After Vietnam, he deployed to Italy as XO of the 6th Aviation Detachment in Vicenza, Italy.
+After ten (10) years of service, Michael resigned his commission in 1972, to become a test pilot for the Shah of Iran with Agusta Bell in Tehran, Iran.

-In 1995, he moved to San Diego, California and joined the Distinguished Flying Cross Society in 1996.
-O’Neil worked closely with the Society’s founder, Al Ciurczak, and its founding members.
-Jack Mates, first Chairman for the Society, mentored O’Neil.
-They worked together in bringing the Society into the electronic world.
-He implemented the first electronic record keeping of members; created the first website; edited the DFCS Newsletter and implemented the first electronic version on the website; worked with Chuck Sweeney and Ruth Mayer on the DFC Painting (which hangs in the San Diego Air and Space Museum).
-He served nine years on the Board as Vice President and President and served as Chairman of Membership.
-He feels one of his biggest accomplishments was bringing Chuck Sweeney
+Michael moved to San Diego, California in 1995 and joined the Distinguished Flying Cross Society in 1996.
+He attended their 1st reunion in San Diego and worked closely with the Society’s founder, Al Ciurczak, and its founding members.
+Jack Mates was the first Chairman of the Board and mentor to Michael, they worked together in bringing the Society into the electronic world and implemented the first electronic record keeping of members; created the first website, edited the DFCS Newsletter, and organized reunions.
+Michael also worked closely with Chuck Sweeney, and Ruth Mayer, American Master Artist, on a DFC painting while President of The Society.
+This painting now hangs in the San Diego Air and Space Museum.
+Michael served nine years on the Board as Vice President and President, and he was Chairman of Membership.
+He was honored to be named President Emeritus in 2010 and presently serves on the Reunion

 Al Ciurczak, Founder